Rachnerd/angular1workshop/README.md

 We want our header to have a dynamic title and some redirect click events.
 ```
 Let the scope expect a title attribute that binds literal.
-Render the title in the header template.
+Render the title in the header template and set the title attribuut in the client template.
+Do the same for the home page.
 ```

 Tips